 Greater Naples Fire Rescue District (Employer) is required to contribute an actuarially determined amount equal to or greater than the difference between the total contributions from all other sources for the year and the actuarially determined cost including any unfunded past service liability.
-For the years ended September 30, 2015 and 2014, the employer cash contributions were \$386,836 plus an application of \$130,341 previously recorded as prepaid (unearned revenue) and cash contributions of \$618,044 including \$112,028 recorded as prepaid (unearned revenue), respectively.
-For the years ended September 30, 2015 and 2014, the District also carried forward \$71,568 and \$201,909, respectively, as an unearned revenue of the Plan and as prepaid contributions from the District.
-The District's actuarially determined contributions were \$517,177 and \$506,016 for the years ended September 30, 2015 and 2014, respectively.
+For the years ended September 30, 2016 and 2015, the employer cash contributions were \$504,220 plus an application of \$71,568 previously recorded as prepaid (unearned revenue) and cash contributions of \$386,836 including \$130,341 recorded as prepaid (unearned revenue), respectively.
+For the years ended September 30, 2016 and 2015, the Plan, on behalf of the District, also carried forward \$0 and \$71,568, respectively, as an unearned revenue of the Plan and as prepaid contributions from the District.
+The District's actuarially determined contributions were \$575,788 and \$517,177 for the years ended September 30, 2016 and 2015, respectively.
 The District met its requirement for both years.